ZionX42/rate-my-prompt/ai/PRD.md

 # Product Requirements Document (PRD) - Prompt Hub

 ## Project Overview
-Prompt Hub will be the premier destination for discovering, evaluating, and learning about AI prompts and agents.
-By creating a structured rating system and community platform, we'll solve the growing problem of prompt quality assessment while building a valuable resource for AI practitioners at all levels.
+Prompt Hub will be the premier destination for discovering, evaluating, and learning about AI prompts, agents, and workflows.
+By creating a structured rating system and community platform, we'll solve the growing problem of quality assessment for AI assets while building a valuable resource for AI practitioners at all levels.

 ## Problem Statement & Opportunity
 ### Current Challenges